What is ATS?

 An ATS accelerates the hiring process.
 By moving from offline and paper-based processes to an automated digital process, recruitment and hiring tasks are streamlined, freeing up time and ensuring fair and best-fit hiring practices are followed.

-Here are some examples of how an applicant tracking system can benefit an organization:
+Here are some examples of how an applicant tracking system can benefit an organisation:

 - More applicants: An ATS makes it easier for job seekers to search for jobs and apply online, increasing the overall number of applications.